-If the existing storage subsystems are configured incorrectly, with respect to the guidelines, you may wish to consider stopping I/O at your hosts while migrating the data into the cluster.
-If I/O is continued and the storage subsystem does not follow the guidelines, I/O may fail at your hosts and ultimately loss of access to the data will occur.
+Ensure that you follow the quidelines when using image mode virtual disks.
+This may be difficult because a configuration of logical disks and arrays that performed If the existing storage subsystems are configured incorrectly with respect to the guidelines you may wish to consider stopping I/O operations on the host systems while migrating the data into the cluster.
+If I/O operations are continued and the storage subsystem does not follow the guidelines, I/O operations may fail at the hosts and ultimately loss of access to the data will occur.

-How you proceed when importing many managed disks that contain existing data, depends on how much free capacity you have in the SAN Volume Controller cluster.
+The procedure for importing many managed disks that contain existing data depends on how much free capacity you have in the SAN Volume Controller cluster.

-• You should have the same amount of free space in the cluster as the data you wish to migrate into the cluster.

-• If you do not have this amount of capacity available, you can still migrate the data into the cluster, however, this is not recommended.
+- · You should have the same amount of free space in the cluster as the data you wish to migrate into the cluster. - · If you do not have this amount of capacity available, you can still migrate the data into the cluster, however this is not recommended.
 The resulting managed disk group will have an uneven distribution of data, with some managed disks being much more heavily loaded then others.
-Further migration operations will be required to ensure an even distribution of data and therefore, subsequent I/O loading.
+Further migration operations will be required to ensure an even distribution of data and, therefore, subsequent I/O loading.